 The free concerts can be anything from solo pianists to string quartets, and frequently include a vocalist or choral group -- it's all top quality stuff, and well worth a visit.
 Check out their website to see exactly who's playing.
 They usually perform works by the likes of Mozart, Handel, Bach and Vivaldi.

 Craig has never been to one of these classical concerts, but he has written a review of St Martin in the Fields church.
 You might like to give it a quick read before you go, to see what they church is like inside.

 There are plenty of other attractions within a short walk of the church.
 After you've rested up maybe you can pop in to the National Gallery next door?
 Or have a walk down Whitehall to see Number 10 Downing Street, Big Ben and the Houses of Parliament.

-Craig’s review – “St. Martin-in-the-Fields is famous for helping out the homeless, and whenever you come in here you'll find a few of them kipping in the pews.
+Craig’s review of St. Martin-in-the-Fields – “St. Martin-in-the-Fields is famous for helping out the homeless, and whenever you come in here you'll find a few of them kipping in the pews.
 There are two guys in here at the moment, gently resting their heads against the stone cold columns.
 The rain is knocking on the window and they've still got their hoods zipped up.
 I suppose when you're homeless you expect it to… continued”

 Guided tour of the Royal Albert Hall – Every day – This guided tour of the Royal Albert Hall will take you inside one of the balcony boxes for a fantastic view of the famous auditorium.